DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/upgrade_yum_source_centos7_9.md

     bash -x yum.sh TARGET_KERNEL_VERSION
     ```

-    The __TARGET_KERNEL_VERSION__ parameter is used to specify the kernel version of the cluster nodes.
+    The `TARGET_KERNEL_VERSION` parameter is used to specify the kernel version of the cluster nodes.

     Note: You don't need to include the distribution identifier (e.g., __ .el7.x86_64__ ).
     For example:

     ```bash
     bash -x yum.sh 3.10.0-1160.95.1
     ```

-Now you have generated an offline yum source, __centos-base__ , for the kernel version __3.10.0-1160.95.1.el7.x86_64__ .
+Now you have generated an offline yum source, __centos-base__ ,
+for the kernel version __3.10.0-1160.95.1.el7.x86_64__ .

-### Step 3: Upload the Offline Yum Source to the File Server
+### Upload the Offline Yum Source to the File Server

 Perform the following steps on a node that has internet access and can access the file server.
-This step is used to upload the generated yum source from the previous step to a file server that can be accessed by the cluster where the GPU Operator will be deployed.
-The file server can be Nginx, MinIO, or any other file server that supports the HTTP protocol.
+This step is used to upload the generated yum source from the previous step to a file server
+that can be accessed by the cluster where the GPU Operator will be deployed.
+The file server
+can be Nginx, MinIO, or any other file server that supports the HTTP protocol.

 In this example, we will use the built-in MinIO in DCE5 as the file server.
 The MinIO details are as follows: